Recent Graduate Resume Builder

 Tips

 Treat projects as your experience: lead each with a verb and end with an outcome — users reached, bugs fixed, a grade or presentation.
 Include your GPA only if it helps.
 Mirror the coursework and skills in the job advert so keyword filters match you.
-Keep it to one page; depth of a few strong projects beats a long, thin list.
+Keep it to one page; depth in a few strong projects beats a long, thin list.

 Example